-According to the Nevada State COVID-19 Dashboard, approximately forty-six percent of Quad County residents are fully vaccinated as of August 18, 2021.
+According to the Nevada State COVID-19 Dashboard, approximately forty-six percent of Quad County residents are fully vaccinated as of August 24, 2021.
 Carson City Health and Human Services continues to work with community stakeholders on vaccination outreach to increase vaccination rates among the community.

-Storey County Surveillance Summary
+Carson City Surveillance Summary

-From August 8- August 21, 2021, there were nine confirmed case reported in Storey County.
-This represents one percent of all Quad-County cases during this two-week period and is an eleven percent increase from the previous two-week period.
-Forty-four percent of cases were female and fifty-six percent male.
+From August 22 - September 4, 2021, there were 501 confirmed cases reported in Carson City.
+This represents approximately twenty-eight percent of all Quad-County cases during this two-week period and is a twelve percent increase from the previous twoweek period.
+The zip code in Carson City that reported the highest number of cases during this twoweek period was zip code 89701 (Table 1).